cloudfoundry/korifi/INSTALL.md

 ### TLS certificates

-Self-signed TLS certificates are generated automatically by the installation if `global.generateIngressCertificates` has been set to `true`.
+Self-signed TLS certificates are generated automatically by the installation if `generateIngressCertificates` has been set to `true`.

-If you want to generate certificates yourself, you should not set the `global.generateIngressCertificates` value, and instead provide your certificates to Korifi by creating two TLS secrets in `$KORIFI_NAMESPACE`:
+If you want to generate certificates yourself, you should not set the `generateIngressCertificates` value, and instead provide your certificates to Korifi by creating two TLS secrets in `$KORIFI_NAMESPACE`:

 1. `korifi-api-ingress-cert`;
 1. `korifi-workloads-ingress-cert`.